minhle28/minhle28/README.md

 🍃 My name is Minh Le and I'm studying Computer Science at Georgia State University class of 2024.
-- My goal is to become a full stack developer.
+- My goal is to become a full-stack developer.
-- Currently looking for internship.
+- Currently looking for an internship.

 ## 📈 Github Stats